makinacorpus/makina-states/doc/usage_docker/build.rst

 **app** by convention.

-This can of course be only a small orchestration project that orchestrate deployment of other project inside the image during the build, but it will drastically simplify all the files you ll need to place in the injected folder for the image assembler to grab them later in the build process.
+This can of course be only a small orchestration project that orchestrate building of other project inside the image during the build, but it will drastically simplify all the files you ll need to place in the injected folder for the image assembler to grab them later in the build process.